open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 The consumer receives, processes, and settles a message.
-"Receiving" is the process of obtaining a message from the intermediary, "processing" is the process of acting on the information a message contains, "settling" is the process of notifying an intermediary that a message was processed successfully.
+"Receiving" is the process of obtaining a message from the intermediary, "processing" is the process of acting on the information a message contains, "settling" is the process where intermediary and consumer agree on the state of the transfer.

 #### Intermediary